 The month of July has been designated the Month of the Military Consumer, a joint initiative between state, federal, and nonprofit agencies to empower active and retired service members, military families, veterans, and civilians in the community.

-To kick off the month, the Department of Commerce and Consumer Affairs (DCCA) hosts a consumer protection fair within the community to provide resources as the first line of defense against fraud and for the public to make better-informed decisions when managing their money.
+To kick off the month, the Department of Commerce and Consumer Affairs (DCCA) hosted a consumer protection fair within the community to provide resources as the first line of defense against fraud and for the public to make better-informed decisions when managing their money.
 The event brings together dozens of participants from the various military branches, community organizations, and state Government.
-Join us for the 2018 consumer fair at Windward Mall!

 Additional information and resources for consumers may also be found on the federal Military Consumer Protection website: http://military.consumer.gov.